Towards Verifying Nonlinear Integer Arithmetic: Wallace Tree Multipliers

 \begin{lemma} $\phi_{\textrm{Strip}}(k)$ is unsatisfiable for all $k$. \end{lemma}

 \begin{proof} We reason similarly to the proof of Lemma~\ref{unsatStrip}.
-Again, we interpret the critical strip as a circuit that computes the weighted sum, in both $L$ and $R$, of the tableau variables and carry variables from column $k-\delta-1$.
-Let $out^{C}$ be the value of the binary number $o^{C}_k, o^{C}_{k-1}, \ldots,o^{C}_{k-\delta}$.
-The subcircuit $\phi_{\textrm{Strip}}(k)$ consists of the clauses from adders in columns $[k-\delta,k]$ from each layer's tableau, in both circuits $L$ and $R$.
-Each of these strips has less than $n/3$ unconstrained tableau bits in column $k-\delta$ that were outputs of adders from the removed column $k-\delta-1$.
-Since there are less than $2\log n$ layers, the critical strip for the entire Wallace tree multiplier has, in total, less than $2n/3 \log n$ unrestricted carry bits of weight $2^{k-\delta-1}$ going into the least-indexed column of the strip.
-Also, the newly unconstrained inputs to the final CLA from the removed columns can contribute a total weight of at most $2^{k-\delta-1}$ to the final output.
-Since we set $\delta = \log 2n + \log\log n$, the total difference between the final outputs is at most $2^{k-\delta-1}(2n/3 \log n +1) < 2^k$. \end{proof}
+Again, we interpret the critical strip as a circuit that computes the weighted sum, in both $L$ and $R$, of the tableau variables within the strip.
+The assignment to $\mathbf{e}$ asserts that the outputs of $L$ and $R$ differ by precisely $2^k$.
+We bound the admissible difference in outputs by counting the number of input carry-bits in either $L$ or $R$.
+Since each layer of a Wallace tree multiplier has $\lceil 2/3 \rceil$ fewer rows than the previous layer, the total number of tableau rows past the initial layer is at most $2n$.
+At most half of these rows are composed of carry-bits, so circuits $L$ and $R$ each have at most $n$ input carry-bits coming from the removed column $k-\delta-1$.
+Additionally, the newly unconstrained inputs to the final CLA from the removed columns can contribute a total weight of at most $2^{k-\delta}$ to the final output.
+Since we set $\delta = \log(n+2)$, the total difference between the final outputs is at most $2^{k-\delta}(n+2) < 2^k$. \end{proof}

-\begin{lemma} There is a regular resolution proof of size $2^{O(\log^2 n)}$ that $\phi_{\textrm{Strip}}(k)$ is unsatisfiable. \end{lemma}
+\begin{lemma} There is a regular resolution proof of size $2^{8 \log^2 n + O(\log n)}$ that $\phi_{\textrm{Strip}}(k)$ is unsatisfiable. \end{lemma}

 \begin{proof} The idea of this proof is to read the initial layer of the critical strip row-by-row.
-If we have assigned all of the inputs to some adder, we propagate to the adder's output bits.
-In this way we will compute output bits in both circuits coming from one input to $\mathbf{x}$ and $\mathbf{y}$.
-Furthermore, we will only keep track of a constant number of variables in each subcolumn.
+If we have assigned all of the inputs to a row of adders, we propagate to their output bits.
+In this way, an input assignment to $\mathbf{x}$ and $\mathbf{y}$ will propagate through the layers of the Wallace tree multiplier in parallel, then finally reach an assignment to the output bits of both circuits.
 From the proof of~\ref{wallace_unsat}, the result will contradict one of the inequality-constraints from $\phi^{\mathrm {Wall}}_{\mathrm{Comm}}(n)$.